-The Company's credit risk is primarily attributable to accounts receivable which consist primarily of Harmonized Sales Tax receivable.
+The Company's credit risk is primarily attributable to accounts receivable which consist primarily of Harmonized Sales Tax receivable and Ontario Junior Exploration Program grants from the Ontario Government.
 The Company has no significant concentration of credit risk arising from operations.
 Management believes that the credit risk concentration with respect to financial instruments included in accounts receivable is remote.